 It should be highly personalized, but it needn't be terribly long.

 Different people can have vastly different ideas about what constitutes etiquette on the internet, but one of the more common "rules of thumb" is that if you can't be bothered to explain why you're messaging her, she shouldn't feel obligated to message back or explain why not.
 If the answer is, " . . . because I'm sending this same chunk of text to absolutely every other member I could," she's going to know that too.

 If you have a well-written and informative chunk of prefab text about yourself that you like to use as an intro, it's probably just fine to include that in your initial message.
 Just add some stuff personalized for her as well.

 If you can't be bothered to tell your recipient why you wanted to contact her specifically, perhaps you shouldn't bother.

-You might say, "But why should I take the time to write something really personal to any woman I might contact, when I don't even know who might write back?"
+You might say, "But why should I take the time to message something really personal to any woman I might contact, when I don't even know who might message back?"

-“Read your profile, wanna chat sometime?”
 Chat about WHAT, precisely?
-Why her vs. anyone else in your Search Results?
+Why her vs. anyone else in your search results?

 Compare those to this:

 I just read your lesbotronic profile, which I think is a hilarious name for a personals service, and you caught my attention.
 I love going to live shows as well.
 I have never been to All Good or Bonaroo but I want to go every year.
 I would have gone to All Good this year but I left for (redacted) less than a week later and I just couldn't do it.
 I also love to travel.
 I do go to local festivals when I get the chance and I go camping with my friends a few times a year.

 I have to say that the fact that you are a librarian is totally sexy, no matter what you look like.
 I'm an English teacher.
 I teach middle school in (redacted).
 I freakin' love my job and I am pretty good at it.
 I get to hang out with 12 year-olds and talk about books all day, what could be better?
 OK, maybe a sex therapist would be better.